-You wouldn’t expect a painter to be writing better proposals than most business consultants, marketers and copywriters.
+You wouldn’t expect a painter to be writing better proposals than most business IT consultants, marketers and copywriters.

 Tony has outperformed the majority of the proposals I’ve reviewed.
 He absolutely could improve it but he gets the core parts spot on.